 - If you have fresh broccoli, first you need to snap off any left leaves, then clean broccoli by rinsing it with water thoroughly, chop off the main stem from the head of broccoli, and finally cut florets into bite-sized pieces.
 The stalk of broccoli is edible; do not forget to slice it too.

 - Bring a large pan of water to a boil; add salt (half of a teaspoon for 1 liter of water).
 Note that the water in a pot should completely submerge broccoli.

-- Boil broccoli up to 5 minutes with sliced stem.
+- Boil broccoli for up to 5 minutes with the sliced stem.
 You can check whether broccoli is ready or not with your fork or knife.
 They should poke into broccoli easily.
-On the other hand, simply taste it (but be careful do not burn yourself).
+On the other hand, simply taste it (but be careful do not to burn yourself).

-- As this is the way when we fully boil florets of broccoli, after draining them from water, just leave florets on the plate to steam dry.
+- After draining them from water, just leave florets on the plate to steam dry.

 How to blanch broccoli?